samsuchin/foodie/DESIGN.md

 By creating a save table we can record what user saved a dish and what dish through two foriegn keys.
 We also store when this was created by ordering by purposes.

 ## Settings
 All settings are configured under the foodie/settings.py file.
-Coupled with the environ library we are able to pass environment variables to our project securely.
+We configured a custom User model and a static, media, and templates folder.

 ## Static
 We seperated the static by css, images, and js.
 Doing so allows us to keep a clean design where we can import specific items only when necessary on different pages.